 - Overall ROI: How much you spent versus how much you made in return.

 Did you know?
-You can easily integrate Mediahawk with Google Data Studio to benefit from these insights and much more.
+You can easily integrate Mediahawk with Looker Studio to benefit from these insights and much more.

 How is analytics used in digital marketing?

 Digital marketing analytics is one of the most useful tools when it comes to planning and monitoring your marketing campaigns.
 Analytic platforms and software can play a vital role in understanding the complete user journey, helping you decipher exactly who is buying your products or services and how they make their purchase decisions.

 When you understand the buyer journey and your audience demographics, it becomes clearer which decisions you need to make to create the most impact and how to keep those customers engaged.
 Digital marketing analytics help you to understand your progress and go back to see which campaigns worked more effectively than others.